 This same adjustment can be applied to cities: the megacity of Lagos (in Nigeria, not Niger) is 50% children, whereas Tokyo is 12% children.
 Las Vegas, especially on the weekend, is perhaps the tallest — the most male and the most adult — big city in the United States, somewhat similar to the glitzy desert cities on the Persian Gulf coast.

 Now, does knowing this have any real-life utility?
-No. But it might be cool if a city like Lagos were to build, say, low-ceiling double-decker buses that only short or flexible people could comfortably use.
+No. But it might be cool if a city like Lagos were to build, say, a low-ceiling double-decker bus that only kids could comfortably use.